 - The Ancient One, Doctor Strange's mentor.
 His colleague the Aged Genghis is another example: while the Ancient One retained his mind and his sense of dignity, the Aged Genghis bid those farewell centuries ago.

-- Cirdan the Shipwright, he was "born" when the elves were originally created, and by the Forth Age, he was so old that he had a white beard, something that was unheard of.
+- Cirdan the Shipwright, he was "born" when the elves were originally created near the beginning of the First Age, and by the Fourth Age, he was so old that he had a white beard, something that was unheard of.

 - In some respects they slide into Type A. When Belgarath has to partially disrobe in one book he is described as sleek and well muscled while Beldin is immensely strong even without using sorcery to lend a hand.
 Beltira and Belkira play it straightest of Aldur's disciples.

-- Belgarath's archenemies, Ctuchik and Zedar also maintain this appearance, and are both quite physcially tough.
+- Belgarath's archenemies, Ctuchik and Zedar also maintain this appearance, and are both quite physically tough.

-- The Witcher plays it in an almost exactly the same way.
+- The Witcher plays it in almost exactly the same way.

-- Dallben from the Prydain Chronicles is sort of a type C. Whether he's exactly immortal is unknown, but he has at least lived several times the normal human lifespan.
+- Dallben from The Chronicles of Prydain is sort of a type C. Whether he's exactly immortal is unknown, but he has at least lived several times the normal human lifespan.
 His aging however, isn't natural.
 He was aged prematurely when he read the Book of Three from beginning to end.
 So for a good chunk of his life he was actually Younger Than They Look.

 - Robert Rankin's novels include elderly mage Professor Slocombe.
 It's implied that he is at least 200 but it's also been suggested that he was Merlin.